AviatrixSystems/Docs/HowTos/openvpn_features.rst

 Scale Out Performance
 ----------------------

 - **TCP based VPN** You can use Aviatrix integrated ELB to load balance multiple Aviatrix vpn gateways.
-When ELB is used, OpenVPN client software runs on TCP port 443.
+When ELB is used, OpenVPN® client software runs on TCP port 443.
 TCP based VPN requries no corporte firewall when VPN client is on-prem.
 - **UDP based VPN**  You can use Aviatrix integrated AWS Route53 round robin routing to load balance multiple Aviatrix vpn gateways.
-When Route53 round robin routing is used, OpenVPN client software runs on UDP port 1193.
+When Route53 round robin routing is used, OpenVPN® client software runs on UDP port 1193.
 UPD based VPN has improved file transfer performance.
 - **Geo VPN** For TCP based VPN, you can use Aviatrix integrated AWS Route53 latency based routing to load balance clients resided in different geographic locations.

 Logging Integration